tuanthanh201/fresh-tomatoes/README.md

 6. Run `npm run start`.

 #### Notes:
 - Currently, if you follow all the steps to run the backend locally, the app will create 3 tables inside the chosen database, which are movies, genres, and movieGenre.
-After that, it will add the movie "Avatar 2" into the movie table.
-You can verify this by connecting to MySQL through the terminal.
+After that, it will populate the 2 tables movies and genres with some dummy data.
+- You can check the dummy data by either using MySQL or checking the files in the `data` directory.